-This refers to narrowing of the arteries that supply blood to the heart muscle.
-The heart, like all other organs in the body, needs a constant supply of oxygen and energy.
-Narrowed arteries are unable to keep up with the demand needed to supply the heart muscle with blood and oxygen.
-A coronary artery narrowing (stenosis) or obstruction can cause damage to the heart muscle.
+Coronary artery disease refers to the narrowing of arteries that supply blood to heart muscle.
+The heart, like all other organs in the body, needs a constant supply of oxygen, nutrients and energy.
+Narrowed arteries limit blood supply to heart muscle such that demand is not met.
+This can damage the heart muscle.

-The most common symptom of this problem is chest pain or tightness that occurs when you exert yourself (angina).
+The most common symptom of this problem is chest pain that occurs during exertion (angina).
 Typical angina chest pain is a heavy sensation in your chest associated with shortness of breath.
-The pain sometimes radiates to your arms and can make you feel nauseated, breathless, dizzy or sweaty.
-Not everybody experiences the same sensation and any one of those symptoms can represent angina.
-If your GP thinks you may have angina, they will refer you for an assessment to plan treatment.
+It may shoot down your arms and can make you feel sick, dizzy or sweaty.
+Every individual experiences angina differently and any of the above symptoms may represent angina.
+If your GP thinks you may have angina they will refer you for an assessment to plan treatment.

 Heart Attack (Myocardial Infarction)

 If an angina attack is prolonged (e.g. lasts for more than 20 minutes), or if the pain comes on at rest, you may be having a heart attack.
 This is when a part of the heart muscle becomes so deprived of oxygen that results in permanent damage to your heart and in some cases death.

 Effective treatments available in hospital to limit the amount of damage, and therefore save lives.
 If you have chest pain at rest or angina like symptoms for more than 20 minutes, you should call an ambulance and go to hospital as soon as possible.

 Am I likely to have coronary artery disease?